poole/hyde/docs/8.0.0-beta.5/basics.md

 : Providing a year is the minimum requirement.
 Used to sort the projects.

 `screenshot`
 : A 16:9 screenshot of the project.

-You can pass a URL to an image, but it is recommended that you provide an entire `srcset` (see above).
+  You can pass an URL to an image, but it is recommended that you provide a `src`-`srcset` pair (see example above).

   Hydejack will show the screenshot in various sizes, depending on the screen width, so that no specific size will fit all.
-Instead it is recommended that you use a [mipmap]-like approach, providing the image in multiple sizes, each image half the width of the previous one.
+Instead, it is recommended that you use a [mipmap]-like approach, providing the image in multiple sizes, each image half the width of the previous one.
   The `src` key is a fallback image for browsers that don't support the `srcset` attribute.
 The keys of the `srcset` hash will be used as descriptors.

   For more information on `srcset`, see the [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset), or [this article from CSS-Tricks](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).

 `caption`
 : A short description, shown as part of each "project card" in the `projects` layout.

 `description`
-: A medium-length description, used on the project's detail page as meta description and shown as message box below he screenshot.
+: A medium-length description, used on the project's detail page as meta description and shown as message box below the screenshot.

 `links`
 : A list of `title`-`url` pairs that link to external resources related to this project.